toptunes/Smile_Engine-Demo/README.md

 Smile Engine is a Full-stack PWA javascript and works with PHP

-_A php framework for functional programmer._
+_A php/js framework for functional programmer._

 ### Install & Usage